grab/engineering-blog/_posts/2024-06-03-profile-guided-optimisation.md

   </figure>
 </div>

 Enabling PGO resulted in a reduction of at least 7GB (38%) in volume usage.
-This volume is utilized for storing events that are queued for ingestion.
+This volume is utilised for storing events that are queued for ingestion.

-#### Ingested event count / CPU Metrics on cluster
+#### Ingested event count/CPU metrics on cluster

 To gauge the enhancements, I employed the metric of ingested event count per CPU unit (event count / CPU).
 This approach was adopted to account for the variable influx of events, which complicates direct observation of performance gains.